micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 ## Behaviors

-> Define the behaviors of the component, including user interactions, general input, and expected screen reader behaviors.
+> Define the behaviors of the component including user interactions and expected screen reader behaviors.
 If there are also considerations for different screen sizes or form factors, include those as well.
 Link the relevant [W3 ARIA specification](https://www.w3.org/TR/WCAG21) (and read it).
 >
 > - How should disabled behavior work (are things focusable)?
 > - How and when should focus indicators show up?

-### Keyboarding
+### Keyboard interaction

 > Define the keyboarding behaviors of the component.
 What specific keyboard events should be observed and how they affect the component?
 >